-The Berkeley Scanner created a comprehensive interactive gunfire map to help you stay informed about shootings in the city and in your neighborhood.
+The Berkeley Scanner has created a comprehensive interactive gunfire map so you can stay informed about shootings in the city and your neighborhood.

-The Berkeley Scanner updated this map when new shootings and gunfire took place.
+The Berkeley Scanner will update this map when new shootings and gunfire take place.
 Please let us know if something happens in your neighborhood.

 Read more about shootings in Berkeley.

-There are three types of markers on the map:
+There may be three types of markers on the map:

 - Small orange markers show confirmed gunfire calls where no one was hurt

 - Large black markers show shootings where someone was wounded

 When police are unable to find a victim, they generally consider a gunfire report to have been confirmed when they find other evidence at the scene, such as bullet casings or property damage.

 Click each marker to find basic information about the shooting or gunfire report, as well as a link to more reporting if a story was published about that incident.

 The map also shows the Berkeley City Council district where each shooting happened.
 Click anywhere within the council boundaries to find City Council office details and contact information.